 \subsubsection{Motivation for autoethnography}

 First, considerations of generalizability and market structure motivated our use of autoethnography.
-During our pilot interviews, we found that AlphaGo currently dominate market adoption, while users of other commercial robotaxi platforms were difficult to recruit.
+During our interviews, we found that Apollo Go dominated market adoption, while users of other commercial robotaxi platforms were difficult to recruit.
 However, our goal was not to conduct a user experience study of a single company, but to examine users’ overall experiences and perceptions of robotaxi systems and to propose a user-driven design framework for robotaxis.
 Thus, it was necessary for the researcher to engage with multiple commercially available robotaxi systems.
 As advocated by prior work \cite{cunningham2005autoethnography,o2014gaining,cecchinato2017always}, autoethnography enables first-hand, situated user experience of technologies that are not yet widely accessible or systematically studied, while also supporting more nuanced interpretation of interview findings.

 Second, autoethnography enables systematic and reflexive documentation of experiences across diverse contexts.
-Many users interact with robotaxi services only sporadically, which may limit their ability to form comprehensive or well-articulated reflections on these systems.
-Even when participants have taken multiple rides, they rarely document or systematically reflect on how their perceptions vary across different scenarios.
+Many users interacted with robotaxi services only sporadically, which might limit their ability to form comprehensive or well-articulated reflections on these systems.
+Even when participants had taken multiple rides, they rarely documented or systematically reflected on how their perceptions varied across different scenarios.
 Autoethnography allows the researcher to record experiences in a detailed and reflexive manner, making experiential nuances and contextual variations more visible.

 Third, autoethnography and interviews play complementary and mutually validating roles.
 The two datasets serve reciprocal functions: autoethnography contributes depth and reflexive insight, while interview data provides diversity of perspectives and external grounding.
 Importantly, this combination also helps mitigate the limitations of each method.
 A key limitation of autoethnography is that the researcher is also the participant, making it difficult to disentangle naturally occurring behavior from research-influenced behavior \cite{fassl2023can}.
 Interview data, drawn from independent users, helps counterbalance this concern by offering perspectives unaffected by the researcher’s dual role.